 The following best development practices will help you avoid the most common Python vulnerabilities and keep your Python code secure.

-Input validation and sanitation are essential security practices that help protect applications from malicious user input, which could lead to security vulnerabilities like SQL injection, cross-site scripting (XSS), and remote code execution.
-These practices help ensure that only valid and safe data is processed by the application.
+Input validation and sanitation are essential security practices that help protect applications from malicious user input, which could lead to vulnerabilities like SQL injection, cross-site scripting (XSS), and remote code execution.
+These practices also help ensure that the application processes only valid and safe data.

-Input validation involves checking user input against a set of predefined rules or criteria to ensure it meets the expected format, data type, and constraints.
+Input validation involves checking user input against predefined rules or criteria to ensure it meets the expected format, data type, and constraints.
 This process helps prevent attackers from injecting malicious data or exploiting application logic.

-Input sanitization, also known as input filtering or escaping, is the process of cleaning user input to remove or neutralize potentially harmful data.
+Input sanitization, or input filtering or escaping, cleans user input to remove or neutralize potentially harmful data.
 This practice helps prevent attacks like XSS, where attackers insert malicious scripts into user input that can be executed by a victim’s browser.

-Secure dependencies management involves continuously monitoring, updating, and auditing your project’s dependencies, including third-party libraries and packages, to mitigate the risks associated with using vulnerable or outdated components.
+Secure dependencies management involves continuously monitoring, updating, and auditing your project’s dependencies, including third-party libraries and packages, to mitigate the risks of using vulnerable or outdated components.
 As modern applications rely heavily on external dependencies, it’s essential to have a robust process in place to manage them securely.

 Here’s how to implement secure dependencies management as part of your DevOps pipeline: